shillontheroad/makers-jam/README.md

-## MakersJam Mozilla Club OnTheRoad
+# MakersJam Mozilla Club OnTheRoad

+## *What if there was a Mozilla Club in every school?*

+## *What if the Web Literacy Map was at the heart of school curriculum?*

+## *What if teacher training had web literacy as a core module?*

 MakersJam is a Mozilla Club committed to shaping the web through peer to peer learning, collaboration, experimentation and creation,finding new and imaginative ways to express ourselves, and having lots of fun.